 Then I noticed that the resin turret front didn’t sit squarely, further exacerbating the misalignment of the gun mantlet.
 It’s all rotated slightly counter-clockwise:

 I decided the easiest way to fix that was to shave material off the gun’s receiver (the body of the machine gun for those of you who aren’t gun-savvy).
 That would allow the gun to rotate and move the muzzle outward from the main gun.
 I popped the resin turret front off and filed it to fit the turret better:

 Not perfect but it will suffice.

-While the superglue was setting up, I added bolt detail to the air intake assembly using Grandt Line bolts (it’s like taking parts of gnats off a sprue and reattaching them…eventually…somewhere else):
+While the superglue was setting up, I added bolt detail to the air intake assembly on the upper rear hull using Grandt Line bolts (it’s like taking parts of gnats off a sprue and reattaching them…eventually…somewhere else):

 But they look great once they’re in place!